 A searchable catalogue of all extant editions of all verse in English published between 1770 and 1835 including metadata from first-hand observations.

 A digital critical edition of Margaret Cavendish’s Poems and Fancies (1664/68).

-The Electronic Library of Ukraine Library’s goal is to provide free access to electronic texts of Ukrainian literature to all readers especially students outside Ukraine.
+Providing free access to electronic texts of Ukrainian literature to all readers, especially students outside Ukraine.

 The “Age of Vedanta” Project transcribes descriptive catalogues of Vedānta manuscripts to the Prosopographical Database of Indic Texts (PANDiT).

-Digital Dostoevsky creates an open-access database of Dostoevsky’s works and then use methods of digital text analysis and mapping on those works
+Creating an open-access database of Dostoevsky’s works and analyzing them with digital text analysis methods.